TypeScriptToLua/TypeScriptToLua.github.io/docs/publishing-modules.md

 ## Basic Limitations

-- You cannot import `.ts` and `.tsx` source files.
+- `tstl` cannot import `.ts` and `.tsx` source files from a `node_modules` library.
-- You cannot use `"luaBundle"` in packages intended to be included as dependency in another project.
+- You cannot use the `luaBundle` compiler flag in packages intended to be included as dependency in another project.

 ## Project Configuration